 Tony comes over and we work on the engine for a long time and finally figure out the likely source of the oil leak – a plugged air filter that was causing pressure, which popped the relief plug out and forced out the oil.
 We put in a new filter, refill the oil, put the pressure relief plug back in, and it seems to run fine.
 I also discover that the gear oil reservoir is nearly empty so my engine maintenance program has obviously not been up to snuff.

 I install the batteries, test them out, and all looks good, so we gather the team and walk into town to have a look around.
 Alexandria Bay is much like Clayton, but perhaps even more geared to tourists with the many bars, restaurants and shops.
 The girls and kids keep dipping into kitschy shops so Tony and I find the nearest dive bar, and are happy to see a sign saying they accept Canadian dollars at par, which means 30% off our drinks!
 It’s an awesome American bar scene – the large wraparound bar is packed with people, and they seem to mostly know each other, as does the skinny, blonde barkeep.
 On the floor are the crunchy, brown corpses of a hundred sacks of eaten peanuts.
-There is a black dog with a fashionable white Mohawk that keep eyeing me up, and it’s giving me the creeps.
+There is a black dog with a fashionable white Mohawk and a glowing stinkeye that is laser focused on my face, giving me the creeps.
 On the walls are beer signs, televisions playing bad daytime tv or sports, two dart boards, and paper signs with curled up corners, tacked into the wood wall trim advertising local events, such as the upcoming boat poker run with $10,000 in fabulous prizes.
 The beer on tap is awful, except for the Yuengling, so I order up two of those and the barkeep looks at me and says, “ID?”

 I laugh and say, “Really?”